Green and white plants provide a beautiful backdrop to colourful outdoor furniture and decor pieces.

 You may have noticed that I decided to go with simple green and white plants in our pots and planters this spring.
 In previous years, I’ve tried everything from yellow dahlias to purple mums, and even some black petunias.
-But this time, I wanted the plants to serve as a backdrop to the colorful furniture and decor pieces I recently added to our outdoor spaces.
+But this time, I wanted the plants to serve as a backdrop to the colourful furniture and decor pieces I recently added to our outdoor spaces.

 Boxwoods are a fairly new plant in my gardening experience, and thanks to Pam from Simple Details, I didn’t have to plant mine twice.
 Potting them a little deeper means you won’t see the stem as much, and it’s easier to get the round look that’s so desirable with boxwoods.
 Mine have to fill in a little more before I can shape them the way I’d like.